stackunderflow111/testcontainers-gradle-plugin/README.md

 dependencies {
     jooqGenerator("org.postgresql:postgresql:42.3.1")
     // the testcontainersRuntime configuration block is used to configure testcontainers dependencies
-    // here testcontainers need the postgres module , and flyway needs the postgres connector testcontainersRuntime("org.testcontainers:postgresql:1.16.2")
+    // here testcontainers need the postgres module, and flyway needs the postgres connector testcontainersRuntime("org.testcontainers:postgresql:1.16.2")
     testcontainersRuntime("org.postgresql:postgresql:42.3.1")
 }